expertstack-studios/ios-securepstncall-sdk/README.md

 <br />

 - f.
-In your app's AppDelegate, add the following code to register the push notification token with the SecureCall SDK:
+In your app's AppDelegate, add the following code to register the push notification token with the SecuredCalls SDK:

 ```swift